Associate of Applied Science in Early Childhood Development

 - Satisfy the Application and Admission Requirements for Associate Degree Programs.

 - Complete an application to the Associate of Applied Science Early Childhood Development program.
-Applications may be obtained from the Department of Teaching and Learning.
+Applications may be obtained from the School of Education (SOE) Office of Student Services, (907) 786-4401.

 All candidates in the Associate of Applied Science Early Childhood Development program must maintain a cumulative GPA of 2.00 or above in all EDEC courses.